 Title 21 of the United States Code contains the bulk of drug legislation.
 Each prescription is classified into one of five "schedules" under federal law.
 When the DEA decides which Schedule substance should be classified, it considers several factors.
 The First Phase Act was recently passed by Congress, resulting in a dramatic shift in drug-related crime sentencing.

 The found drug's potential for abuse, scientific evidence of the drug's pharmacological effects, the state of current scientific research regarding the substance, the drug's history and current pattern of abuse, the scope, duration, and significance of abuse, any risk to public health, and the drug's psychic opacity are among the factors considered by the DEA.

 Drug Possession Under California Law

 Growing, selling, distributing, transporting, possessing, or trafficking marijuana is illegal under federal law.
-The majority of marijuana cultivation cases in federal court are charged with criminal federal drug offenses.
-Possession of marijuana seeds, planting seeds, drying and processing marijuana plants are all considered cultivating offenses.
+Most marijuana cultivation cases in federal court are charged with criminal federal drug offenses.
+Possession of marijuana seeds, planting seeds, and drying and processing marijuana plants are all considered cultivating offenses.
 If at least two plants are found, police will usually charge an individual with cultivation and possession with intent to sell.

 The use of marijuana for medicinal purposes is legal in California.
 In a marijuana cultivation case, however, federal prosecutors can and will seek criminal charges in federal court.

-You could face prison time, probation, high fines, and even asset forfeiture of your personal property if you are convicted.
+If you are convicted, you could face prison time, probation, high fines, and even asset forfeiture of your personal property.
 If you are facing criminal charges, it is in your best interest to meet with a competent drug charges attorney.